What Are the Different Types of Tithes?

 The Tithe of the Tithe

 Sometimes, the “tithe of the tithe” is overlooked as a distinct tithe.
 The main reason for this is that it falls under the umbrella of the Levitical tithe.
-It is a part of the First Tithe.
-This is why many Bible scholars and historians acknowledge the three tithes.
+It is a part of the First Tithe, which is why many Bible scholars and historians acknowledge only three types of tithes.
 Even Jewish historian Flavius Josephus only mentions three tithes in his writings.

 Besides those two tithes, which I have already said you are to pay every year, the one for the Levites, the other for the festivals, you are to bring every third year a third tithe to be distributed to those that want; 23 to women also that are widows, and to children that are orphans